 A few years ago, my brother sent me a box.
 It was filled with things that had belonged to my cousin, Rheta Akins.
-Born in 1904, she grew up in the end of the Victorian era, and went to college during the roaring 20's.
+Born in 1904, she grew up at the end of the Victorian era and went to college during the roaring 1920s.
 She married Homer Gillette in 1940.
 She was an artist, teacher, and champion of the arts in Southern California.

-Tucked away in the box was an old scrapbook entitled, "Wedding Gifts".
-Inside I found invitations to bridal showers, greeting cards, newspaper clippings and lists of gifts received.
-Many different parties were thrown in honor of the new bride, but the one that intrigued me the most was "Ye Old Teacup Shower".
-There listed, I found SEVENTEEN different kinds of teacups and saucers.
+Tucked away in the box was an old scrapbook entitled, "Wedding Gifts."
+Inside I found invitations to bridal showers, greeting cards, newspaper clippings, and lists of gifts received.
+Many different parties were thrown in honor of the new bride, but the one that intrigued me the most was "Ye Old Teacup Shower."
+There, I found a list of seventeen different kinds of teacups and saucers.

 It suddenly dawned on me that this was how all these teacup collections must have started.
 It must be a lost tradition that faded into history along with the practice of giving tea parties.
-I wasn't at the party, as I hadn't been born yet, but luckily , a newspaper had recorded every detail of the extravagant affair in a clipping I found in the scrapbook...that I now share with you.
+I wasn't at the party, as I hadn't been born yet—but luckily a newspaper had recorded every detail of the extravagant affair in a clipping I found in the scrapbook, which I will now share with you.

 How to Throw a Teacup Shower

-- Guests should come formally attired for the elegant occasion.
+- Attire: Guests should come formally attired for the elegant occasion.

-- Tables should be adorned with tablecloths, candelabras with lit candles, plentiful flowers and greenery, in garlands and centerpieces.
+- Table decor and food: Tables should be adorned with tablecloths, candelabras with lit candles, plentiful flowers, and greenery, in garlands and centerpieces.
 The tables are laden with finger sandwiches and dainty treats of all sorts.
 Tea is served at each end of the table by the hostesses or friends.

-- Each guest is to bring a wrapped teacup and saucer.
-Presented with them, will be a word, representing characteristics one should have to achieve a happy marriage.
-Words like: Patience, Cooperation, Music, Unselfishness, Humor, etc...
-The word should be tucked into the teacup and read aloud as the gift is opened.
+- Teacup gifts: Each guest is to bring a wrapped teacup and saucer.
+Presented with them will be a word that represents the characteristics one should have to achieve a happy marriage.
+Words like: patience, cooperation, music, unselfishness, humor, etc. The word should be tucked into the teacup and read aloud as the gift is opened.

-- After the presentation of the teacups, tea is served, while music plays and friends visit.
+- Order of events: After the presentation of the teacups, tea is served, while music plays and friends visit.

 Other things from Rheta's teacup shower that you may or may not want to use: